 My mind’s eye has now thoroughly switched over to a symptom’s point of view.
-I almost feel I should capitalize the words… A Symptom’s-Point-of-View.
+I almost feel I should capitalize the words — Symptom’s-Point-Of-View.
 What is so special about it?
-On the surface, nothing I suppose.
-Deeper down is another story.
+Frankly, it helps lift the veil off much of life’s mystery.

-Of course, the judgments we make are seldom so directly linked.
-For example, judging rich people “bad”, doesn’t mean one fears them, or fears money directly.
-Nevertheless, rich people represent some issue, however tangential, that originates in a personal fear or need.
-Often, the negative bias toward the rich is sparked by our fairness instinct, (see PDF, Unfair Trade: Monkeys demand equitable exchanges).
-Such innate emotion (instinct) overwhelms any wish we may have for making fair and impartial judgment.
+Fear and need seldom link so directly to the judgments we make.
+For example, judging rich people “bad”, doesn’t mean one fears them, or needs money directly.
+Nevertheless, rich people represent some issue, however tangential, that originates in a detractor’s personal fear or need.
+Often, our fairness instinct triggers the negative bias toward the rich, (see PDF, Unfair Trade: Monkeys demand equitable exchanges).
+Such innate emotion — instinct — overwhelms any wish we have for making fair and impartial judgments.
 There is a way around this dilemma however.

-The symptom’s-point-of-view offers another way to interpret the ancient proverbial principle to “see no evil, hear no evil, speak no evil“.
+The symptom’s-point-of-view offers another way to interpret the ancient proverbial principle, “See no evil, hear no evil, speak no evil“.
 First, I can’t imagine anyone believing that nature in the wild is evil.
 Nature can be ruthless, but it is never ever evil.
+As chapter 5 observes, Heaven and earth are ruthless, and treat the myriad creatures as straw dogs.
 On the other hand, humans and the perception of evil go hand in hand.
-The only reason for this, I can see, is that we perceive the world as it is, and compare it with our ideas of how it “should” be.
-Of course, our ideas of what “should be” merely mirror our own personal needs and fears.
-This battle between what is and what we think “should be” dissolves when we adopt a symptom’s-point-of-view.
-Do yourself a favor and give it a try.
-Life becomes so much more peaceful.
+The only reason for this is that we perceive the world as it is, and compare it with our ideals of how it ‘should be’.
+Of course, our ideals of what ‘should be’ only mirror our own personal needs and fears.
+This battle between what is and what we think should be vanishes as we adopt a Symptom’s–Point-Of-View.
+Try it and see if life doesn’t become much more peaceful and comprehensible.